 We as consumers need to be more informed and become more responsible.
 Let’s be honest, if I’m in a rush and need to buy some stuff at the closest grocery store.
 I’m not going to be looking at the product from top to bottom.
 I only look at the expiration date.
 I have to change this behavior.
 But how?

 I think it would help to have a list of products that have the coding 3 through 7.
 I would be able to recognize the brand and know it is not an option for me anymore.
 You don’t even realize you have used this toxic plastic for so long.
 I saw this with my hair products.
 Most of them are code 5, even the plastic coffee mugs replacement for the coffee cups at Starbucks is code 5 as well.
-Most of it is imported and in my country plastic code 5 is a non-recycle and most probably will end up at the landfills.
-Since the import of code 3 to 7 is higher than the import of code 1 and code 2, only focusing on recycling won’t solve the problem.
+Most of it is imported and in my country plastic code 5 is a non-recycle and most probably will end up in landfills.
+Since the import of codes 3 to 7 is higher than the import of codes 1 and 2, only focusing on recycling won’t solve the problem.
 So what can we do?

 Let’s expose all those brands using code 3 to 7 plastics and stop buying them.
 Some companies will listen when their earnings are not growing as expected.
 Other more effective ways are establishing government legislation that includes sanctions against plastic production like environmental taxes.
 I am very clear that even though there are more effective ways, the probability of it actually happening at the moment is close to zero.
-At is this moment the fossil fuel industry has powerful defenders that are able to influence governments around the world.
+At this moment the fossil fuel industry has powerful defenders that are able to influence governments around the world.
 But if the communities come together, and make loud noise the government will eventually listen.

-Until then let’s work together to inform people about the different sorts of plastics and raise awareness on the damage we are inflicting on ourselves and future generations.
+Until then let’s work together to inform people about the different sorts of plastics and raise awareness of the damage we are inflicting on ourselves and future generations.
 Let’s take a moment and look into our cabinets.

 So?
 What did you find?
 Share the brand name, and code of the product with us.
 We all can learn from each other.